01-edu/public/subjects/doop.en.md

 In case of an invalid number of arguments the program prints nothing.

 The program has to handle the modulo and division operations by 0 as shown on the output examples below.

 `fmt.Print` is authorized.

-Examples of outputs :
+### Usage

 ```console
 student@ubuntu:~/piscine/test$ go build doop.go